valeryleslie/valeryleslie/README.md

 - 👋 Hi, I’m @valeryleslie
 - 👀 I’m interested in data cleaning, processing, and data analysis!
 I'm currently on a deep dive on Graph Theory and Spectral CLustering!
 - 🌱 I’m currently learning Data Theory at UCLA!
-- 💞️ I’m looking to collaborate on internship projects :)
 - 📫 How to reach me valery12leslie@gmail.com!

 <!---